cardano-foundation/cardano-rosetta/README.md

 docker rm cardano-rosetta && \
 docker run --rm -v cardano-rosetta:/data ubuntu rm -rf /data/postgresql /data/db-sync
 ```
-Progress will be logged by the new container.
+Now create a new container using the run instructions above.
+Sync progress will be logged by the new container.

 ## Documentation